wkumari/draft-wkumari-dnsop-extended-error/README.md

    for a domain for which it is not authoritative SHOULD include this EDE code in the SERVFAIL response.
-A resolver that receives a query (with the RD bit clear) SHOULD include this EDE code in the REFUSED response.
-Implementations should set the R flag in this case (another nameserver or resolver might not be lame).
+A resolver that receives a query (with the RD bit clear) SHOULD include this EDE code in the REFUSED